 Bruckstein went on to suggest that since so many providers have expanded their capabilities in recent years, Schwab’s offering meant less now than it might have before.

 The Schwab Envestnet deal is being called “a defensive move” by analysts, allowing Schwab to cut its losses.
-The 2018 T3/Inside Information Technology Survey reported that while PortfolioCenter still retained its title as market leader in 2017, its share dropped from 24.48% to 17.63% in 2018.
+The 2018 T3/Inside Information Technology Survey reported that while PortfolioCenter still retained its title as a market leader in 2017, its share dropped from 24.48% to 17.63% in 2018.
 The survey also showed a significant drop in usage and satisfaction among users compared to competing software platforms.

-Schwab Envestnet sale effect on market
+Schwab Envestnet sale effect on the market

 Sold at an undisclosed price, PortfolioCenter will merge with Envestnet’s subsidiary, Tamarac, to target a more mid-market audience.
 This announcement has caused a feeding frenzy among advisory tech providers eager to offer their services to displaced RIAs.